 Bring the whole family to beautiful Great Smoky Mountains National Park, the perfect place to camp and explore the wonders of nature.
-Camping with kids can be a great experience that will bring your family closer together and help your kids to get acquainted with the great outdoors.
+Camping with kids in the Smoky Mountains can be a great experience that will bring your family closer together and help your kids to get acquainted with the great outdoors.
 The Smoky Mountains are a gorgeous place filled with excellent hiking trails, remote campsites and so much wilderness to explore.
 Camping with kids requires a little bit of preparation to ensure that things go smoothly.
 Here are some tips that you can keep in mind for your trip with the kids to the Smoky Mountains.

 Practice With Your Camping Equipment

-You want to make sure that you know how to set up the tent and use the camping stove before you are out in the wilderness, so a trial run night of camping in the backyard is a great idea.
+You want to make sure that you know how to set up the tent and use the camping stove before you are out in the woods, so a trial run night of camping in the backyard is a great idea.
 You can practice putting up the tent poles, cooking on your camp stove and using any other equipment that you might have.
 If things go wrong or if something is difficult to figure out you will be close to home and you can solve the problem before you leave for the camping trip.

 Also, if you have a young child who has never been camping before, starting with a sleep out in the backyard will help them to feel more comfortable and ease their anxiety.